Description

 wget https://artifacts.picoctf.net/c_titan/47/convert.pySolution

-- Step 1Implement the inverseTranslate convert.py into a decryptor: swap lookup1/lookup2 roles, replace (cur - prev) with (cur + prev), and keep prev synced with the decrypted index.
+Walk me through it- Step 1Implement the inverseTranslate convert.py into a decryptor: swap lookup1/lookup2 roles, replace (cur - prev) with (cur + prev), and keep prev synced with the decrypted index.python

 python3 decrypt.py ciphertext > decrypted.txtLearn more

-Embedding a secret by sampling at cubic indices (positions 1, 8, 27, 64, 125...) is a steganographic technique - the message is hidden within a larger body of text, with only specific positions carrying meaningful data.
-Anyone reading the full decrypted text sees innocuous content; only someone who knows to sample at
+Embedding a secret by sampling at cubic indices is a steganographic technique.
+The message is hidden within a larger body of text, with only specific positions carrying meaningful data.
+The key lesson is to read the decrypted output carefully rather than assuming it is immediately the flag.
+The challenge says "self input," meaning the program expects its own source as input.

 In Python 3, iterating with